-Often referred to as ‘daisy-chained’ or ‘looped’ the current in a series circuit follows one path from start-to-finish with the Anode (positive) of the second LED connected to the Cathode (negative) of the first.
-The image to the right shows an example: To wire a series circuit like the one shown, the positive output from the driver connects to the positive of the first LED and from that LED a connection is made from the negative to the positive of the second LED and so on, until the last LED in the circuit.
+Often referred to as ‘daisy-chained’ or ‘looped’ the current in a series circuit follows one path from start to finish with the Anode (positive) of the second LED connected to the Cathode (negative) of the first.
+The image to the right shows an example: To wire a series circuit as the one shown, the positive output from the driver connects to the positive of the first LED, and from that LED a connection is made from the negative to the positive of the second LED and so on, until the last LED in the circuit.
 Finally, the last LED connection goes from the negative of the LED to the negative output of the constant current driver, creating a continuous loop or daisy chain.

 Here are a few bullet points for reference about a series circuit:

 - The same current flows through each LED

 - The total voltage of the circuit is the sum of the voltages across each LED

 - If one LED fails, the entire circuit won’t work

 - Series circuits are easier to wire and troubleshoot